weareplanet/commercetools-planet-integration/deploy/scripts/aws/README.md

 ### _**Some preparations for all the following:**_
 - Get the git repository cloned.
 - Get into the cloned repository with a shell (bash, zsh).
 - Make sure that your AWS credentials are OK (get them fresh from your AWS SSO page, or run `aws configure` for the awscli profiles.
-The scripts here assume usage of the _default_ awscli profile.)
+The scripts and commands used here assume usage of the _default_ awscli profile.)

 ### STEP 3 - **Create AWS infrastructure**